beckastar/ladynerds_site/README.md

 $ pip install -r requirements.txt
 ```

-Before you can sync any changes with the orginal repo, [Configure your remote]
+Before you can sync any changes with the orginal repo, [configure your remote]
 (https://help.github.com/articles/configuring-a-remote-for-a-fork/)

-[Get changes from the original repo (but substitute "static" for "master")]
+[Get changes from the original repo]
+*substitute "static" for "master" if updates are in that branch
 (https://help.github.com/articles/syncing-a-fork/)

 And have fun!